JetBrains/guide/site/dotnet/tutorials/htmx-aspnetcore/polling/index.md

 video: "https://youtu.be/3id6dBL73-A"
 ---

-Long polling is a technique to retrieve updated information from the server at a known time interval.
+Polling is a technique to retrieve updated information from the server at a known time interval.
 Upon receiving new information, you can swap it into a known target element, and a user perceives that information is updating in near real-time.
 The method has its advantages and drawbacks.

-Long polling advantages include:
+Polling advantages include:

 - Users get new information without invoking any action.
 - Polling responses can be cached server-side if it's general-use information.
 - It's relatively straightforward to implement both client-side and server-side.

-Long polling disadvantages include:
+Polling disadvantages include:

 - Unnecessary calls to the server.
 - Near real-time is still is not real-time.
 As a result, requests could be slower than required.